hexawyz/exo-app.io/index.md

 With Exo, you can get rid of many low-performing apps on your computer, and free some useful resources.

+You can check the [Supported Devices](devices.md) page to see if your device is supported.

 # Features

 ## Quick Battery Summary on the Home Page